8.2 C

 Pros

-• Aspherical + floating design keeps quality high at close focus
+Aspherical + floating design holds up at near distances

 Cons